 Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.

-GDP estimates are compiled using UK Standard Industrial Classification 2007 (SIC 2007), used for the first time at Blue Book 2011, replacing the previously used SIC 2003.
+GDP estimates are compiled using UK Standard Industrial Classification 2007 (SIC 2007), used for the first time at Blue Book 2011, replacing the previously used Standard Industrial Classification 2003.
 The introduction of SIC 2007 for GDP estimates was in keeping with EU regulations and adapted the classifications to changes in the structure of the economy.
 Important changes in SIC 2007 include a number of new sections giving more service sector detail while the detail in manufacturing is significantly reduced, reflecting the move towards more services-based economies over the past 20 years.
-For further information on the introduction of SIC 2007 see Implementation of Standard Industrial Classification 2007: December 2009 update, Economic and Labour Market Review, December 2009, Volume 3, No. 12.Back to table of contents
+For further information on the introduction of SIC 2007 see Implementation of Standard Industrial Classification 2007: December 2009 update, Economic and Labour Market Review, December 2009, Volume 3, Number 12.Back to table of contents